 Some parcels within the RP-2 category may carry a zoning district more intense than 1du/5ga prior to the application of the RP-2 designation on a parcel.
 Zoning granted prior to the application of the RP-2 category on a property is considered conforming with the Plan and may develop in accordance with the applicable zoning district in place.
-All subsequent rezoning must comply with the standard requirements outlined in Policies 33.2 5.3.2 and 33.3 5.3.3.
+All subsequent rezoning must comply with the standard requirements outlined in Policies 5.3.2 and 5.3.3.

-5.3.5 As the size of the Planned Village increases from the 160 acre minimum, the density of the clustered area, and the amount of neighborhood and retail shopping provided must also increase.
+5.3.5: 33.5 As the size of the Planned Village increases from the 160 acre minimum, the density of the clustered area, and the amount of neighborhood and retail shopping provided must also increase.

-The minimum requirements for the Planned Village to achieve densities in excess of 1 du/5ga are given in the Table of Minimum Requirements For Planned Villages (Table 5.3.5).
+The minimum requirements for the Planned Village to achieve densities in excess of 1 du/5ga are given in the Table of Minimum Requirements For Planned Villages (Exhibit 5.3.5).
 Planned Villages which meet the minimum requirements may develop at 2 du/ga in RP-2.
 Planned Villages may utilize Transfer of Development Rights to achieve a density of 4 du/ga, consistent with the Transfer of Development Rights Program outlined in the Comprehensive Plan and Land Development Code.
 Land Development Code (LDC) adopted to implement this Plan may provide clustering and mixed-use criteria for a range of Planned Village densities less than the maximum permitted gross densities for the RP-2.

-Table 5.3.5 : of Minimum Requirements For Planned Villages in RP-2 Land Use Designation Project Acreage 160/319 320/640 640/2259 2560+ Clustering Ratio for Planned Village projects of any size - Requires that the gross number of allowable dwelling units are clustered to achieve a minimum of 3.5 to 4 units per net acre.
-Clustering up to 6 units per net acre is permitted for planned villages that utilize Transfer of Development Rights. % of total Neighborhood Retail and Shopping Square Footage Required On-Site 50% 75% 100% 100% % of total Community Commercial Square Footage Required On -Site - - 25% 50% Open Space Requirement As determine clustering rati • result of the red quired minimum
+Project Acreage 160/319 320/640 640/2259 2560+ of allowable dwelling units are clustered to achieve a minimum of 3.5 to 4 units per net acre.Clustering up to 6 units per net acre is permitted for planned villages that utilize Transfer of Development Rights.% of total Neighborhood50%75%100%100% Retail and Shopping Square Footage Required On-Site % of total Community Commercial Square Footage - - 25% 50% Required On -Site

 - 5.3.6: 33.6 Clustering and Mixed-Use shall be required in the RP-2 land plan category for projects of 160 acres or more in order to prevent urban sprawl, provide for the efficient provision of infrastructure, preservation of open space and the protection of the environment.
-Clustering and Mixed-Use shall be encouraged in the other suburban and rural plan categories. - 5.3.7: Parcels within the RP-2 land use category shall not be split into smaller parcels to avoid the "Planned Village" criteria and requirements applicable to larger parcels, except as noted in the Zoning Exception found in the Policy 33.4 5.3.4.
+Clustering and Mixed-Use shall be encouraged in the other suburban and rural plan categories. - 5.3.7: 33.7 Parcels within the RP-2 land use category shall not be split into smaller parcels to avoid the "Planned Village" criteria and requirements applicable to larger parcels, except as noted in the Zoning Exception found in the Policy 33.4 5.3.4.